How Much You Need to Save for College

 The Bottom Line

 It’s nearly impossible to save enough cash for college in ten or twenty years, especially with inflation and rising tuition.
-But nevertheless, today’s parents have a path toward college savings.
+Nevertheless, today’s parents have a path toward college savings.

-The best course of action for every parent is to use a 529 plan and start saving early.
+The best action for every parent is to use a 529 plan and start saving early.
 Check out our latest 529 guides for more information.

 Frequently Asked Questions (FAQs)